banner

 These systems support real time location tracking across large facilities such as yards, plants and hospitals.
 They are used for vehicle tracking, high value equipment monitoring and environment sensitive cargo.

 b.
-Battery Powered Tags
+Battery-Powered Tags

 These tags ensure consistent signal strength and high reliability in demanding conditions.
 The tradeoff is higher unit cost and maintenance for battery replacement.